Get in Touch Close Menu

 DLP products enforce encryption algorithms, access control, data storage policies and regulatory compliance requirements to protect archived data.

-The comprehensive DLP tools monitors and flag any unauthorised behaviour, such as unauthorised users’ privilege escalation on an app.
+The comprehensive DLP tools monitor and flag any unauthorised behaviour, such as unauthorised users’ privilege escalation on an app.

 Rapid remediation is essential to prevent a data breach if data leak prevention techniques fail.
 Practical strategies for finding data leaks can search the deep and open web for data exposures, including S3 buckets and GitHub repositories, allowing quicker removal of possible breach vectors.